i3logix/vorpal/README.md

-# Vorpal: End-to-end Automated Testing Framework for Python
+# Vorpal: End-to-end Web Automation Framework for Python
 ## Goals
-Vorpal is an end-to-end automated testing framework designed to balance ease of development with performance and customizability.
+Vorpal is an end-to-end browser and API automation framework designed to balance ease of development with performance and customizability.

-## How to use Vorpal in a test project
+## How to use Vorpal
 ### Requirements
 * Python 3+

 ### First time setup
 **Note:** The venv module has been included for the standard library in Python 3.3 and higher.

-**Side Note:** The pyvenv command is a wrapper around the venv module and some users have indicated we might want to consider avoiding the wrapper and just using the module directly.

-From Python 3.3 to 3.4 the recommended way to create a virtual environment was to use the pyvenv command-line tool that also comes included with your Python 3 installation by default.
-But on 3.6 and above, python3 -m venv is the way to go.

-1. Create a virtual environment named `env`
+1. Create a virtual environment named `env`<sup>[1](#footnote1)</sup>
     * Command: `python3 -m venv env`
 2. Activate the virtual environment
     * Command: `source env/bin/activate`